Fred Korematsu Day

-The Fred Korematsu Day of Civil Liberties and the Constitution is celebrated on January 30 in seven states (Arizona, California, Florida, Hawaii, Michigan, New Jersey and Virginia) and New York City to commemorate the birthday of Fred Korematsu, a Japanese-American civil rights activist best known for resisting the internment of Japanese Americans (see Korematsu v.
+The Fred Korematsu Day of Civil Liberties and the Constitution is celebrated in some parts of the USA on January 30 each year.
+It is recognized in seven states (Arizona, California, Florida, Hawaii, Michigan, New Jersey and Virginia) and New York City, and commemorates the birthday of Fred Korematsu, a Japanese-American civil rights activist best known for resisting the internment of Japanese Americans (see Korematsu v.
 US).
 It also recognizes American civil liberties and rights under the Constitution of the United States.
 It is the first day in U.S. history named after an Asian American.

 History

 Legislation establishing Fred Korematsu Day was first signed into law by Governor Arnold Schwarzenegger of California on September 23, 2010, after passing unanimously in both the State Assembly and Senate.

 It was first officially commemorated in 2011 at the University of California, Berkeley.
 Educational materials were also distributed to school teachers for classroom use.

 National Fred Korematsu Day

 The U.S. Commission on Civil Rights recommended that a national Fred Korematsu Day be established as a national holiday in 2015.

 In January 2023, the fight for a national Fred Korematsu Day continued with a resolution to establish a national Fred Korematsu Day of Civil Liberties and the Constitution introduced in the United States Congress led by Representatives Mark Takano and Jill Tokuda in the U.S. House and Senators Mazie Hirono and Tammy Duckworth in the Senate.
 A number of additional members of Congress made statements in support.